Adhelard/Smart-clock/README.md

    - **Weather Data**: Shows temperature and humidity on the display.
    - **Alarm**: Set alarms and get notified via the buzzer.
    - **Voice Commands**: Use voice commands to control features like switching modes or playing audio.

+*this project is need a lot of power

 ---